qdrddr/docker-registry.helm/README.md

 # Docker Registry Helm Chart

 This directory contains a Kubernetes chart to deploy a private Docker Registry.

+# Proxy with Redis
+Can be found in a (branch) [/proxy-redis]

 ## Prerequisites Details